microsoft/ContosoTraders/demo-scripts/autoscaling-cloud-native-apps-azure/technical-walkthrough.md

 ## Key Takeaways

-In this demo, you'll get an overview of the autoscaling features of various Azure services like ACA (Azure Container Apps) and AKS (Azure Kubernetes Service).
+In this demo, we'll do a deep dive on the autoscaling capabilities of various Azure services like ACA (Azure Container Apps) and AKS (Azure Kubernetes Service).

 You'll also get an insight into how to use Azure Monitor to monitor the application's performance and health.